• Blog

 Person packing clothing into an open suitcase.

 Travel plans bring excitement and change, but they can also bring new risks.
-Poisonings can happen anywhere – even in hotels, rental homes, or while visiting family.
-New places, different routines, and common traveling mistakes can all increase the risk
+New places, different routines, and common traveling mistakes can all increase the risk of poisonings.

 Read More